tspivey/pokecrystal-access/readme.md

 1. Go to the Options menu, Head-Up Display, Show Speed, None (alt-o, h, s, enter) Without this, NVDA reads the title bar every time it changes.
-1. Optional, turn down the sound.
-Options, Audio, Volume (alt o, a, v)
+1. Optional but recommended: turn down the sound.
+In the Options menu, navigate to Audio, Volume (alt o, a, v)

 ##Starting the game
 Each time you run VBA, you'll need to load the rom.
 You can do this from the open dialog, or load a recent rom after you've opened it once.